Where to live as a retiree in Spain?

 What we didn’t like: We just didn’t see ourselves living in León: too small, too far from any big city, nowhere close to a beach or mountains (mountains are actually not far away but they’re not visible from the city itself).

-Conclusion: A nice place to visit but we would get bored living here.
+Conclusion: A nice place to visit but we both agreed that we would get bored living here long-term.
 2/5.

 Related: Highlights of a self-guided walking tour of León

 After being stuck in León for 4 months we left Spain to go back to Canada to apply for our non-lucrative residence visa.
-We were still not 100% sure what our Spanish base would be but Valencia was at the top of the list.
+At that point, we were still not 100% sure what our Spanish base would be but Valencia was at the top of the list followed by Granada.

 There is one other city that was also worth considering: